Requests for Proposals

 Helen J. Serini Foundation: Small Grant Programs

 The Helen J. Serini Foundation supports innovative interventions that remove or address root causes of systemic barriers to health, safety, shelter, and opportunity in the communities where we work and live.
-The small grants program supports specific projects: professional/leadership development; offsetting harm/costs of a fiscal sponsor entity; or for support of a specific Diversity, Equity, and Inclusion (DEI) initiative.
+The small grants program supports specific projects: personal/professional development and support; offsetting harm done by past fiscal sponsors; or for support of specific work around diversity, equity, and inclusion practices.
 Applications are open on a rolling basis.
 Click here for more information.

 The Marion I. + Henry J. Knott Foundation: Cash Flow Loans

 The Marion I. & Henry J. Knott Foundation is a Catholic family foundation that strives to strengthen communities in central and western Maryland while preserving the Knott legacy of giving.
-In an effort to increase the impact of their resources and respond more quickly to the needs of the nonprofit community, the foundation began providing cash flow loans, also called program-related investments (PRIs), to support activities that have a direct charitable purpose.
+In an effort to increase the impact of their resources and respond more quickly to the needs of the nonprofit community, the foundation began providing cash flow loans, also called program-related investments (PRIs), at favorable rates to support activities that have a direct charitable purpose.
 For the recipient, the primary benefit is access to capital at lower costs and faster turnaround times than may otherwise be available.
-They award low-interest loans of $10,000 - $30,000 to qualifying nonprofits for periods up to six months.
+For the funder, the principal benefit is that the repayment can be recycled for another charitable purpose.
+They award low-interest loans of $10,000 - $25,000 to qualifying nonprofits for periods up to six months.
 Learn more about the cash flow loan program.

 Maryland Nonprofit Development Center Program and Fund: Nonprofit, Interest-Free, Micro Bridge Loan Account (NIMBL)